 How do I set up the Virtual Lobby Tools?

-To configure Virtual Lobby Tools, navigate to Event > Virtual Lobby > Tools.
+To configure Virtual Lobby Tools, navigate to Event > Virtual Lobby > Settings button.

 When enabled, the Virtual Lobby will display the News feed, overriding the event information.